Janus-ATU/Users/README.md

 9. Test that access to hpc-101 works by logging on via RDP.
 You must login via RDP or the correct directory structure will not be created under */home/firstname.surname*
 10. As the new user, create a folder in /HPC as */HPC/firstname.surname*
 11. Log out and direct the new user to the user documentation so they can test and verify.

+# Guidelines for creating administrative users

+1. For Janus, new users must be authorized by Mick McCann AND John ORaw directly.
+2. New users are created via the BRIGHT application.
+This also create the underlying Linux account.